5 Phases of a Project Life Cycle

 The Project Planning phase breaks your project into its components and elaborates on the ways the project will work.

-In a nutshell, during this phase, you consider what every participant should do for the project to succeed while meeting budget plan, deadlines, quality level, and other parameters.
+In a nutshell, during this phase, you consider what every participant should do for the project to succeed while meeting the budget plan, deadlines, quality level, and other parameters.

 At this stage, the most important activities are: